KMKfw/kmk_firmware/docs/en/peg_oled_display.md

 ## Main.py
 These are the changes that need to be made / added to your main.py
 ### Config
-No mater how you are going to use the oled you need this part
+No matter how you are going to use the oled you need this part (in `main.py`):
 ```python
     from kmk.extensions.peg_oled_Display import Oled,OledDisplayMode,OledReactionType,OledData
     keyboard = KMKKeyboard()